Using vector layers

 This tool has three functions.

-① Simplify: Selected lines lose control points, causing the figure to be simplified.
-Displaying the menu we can adjust the details of the simplification by activating and deactivating "Smooth the corner" which, as its name indicates, smoothes the corners and "Process full line", on the other hand, applies the effects to the entire line and In addition, if we have this option active, it allows us to access a new function "Convert curve" that helps us to give other shapes to the line already drawn.
+Simplify: Selected lines lose control points, causing the figure to be simplified.
+By displaying the menu we can adjust the details of the simplification by activating and deactivating "Smooth the corner" which, as its name indicates, gives a smoothing to the corners and "Process entire line", on the other hand, applies the effects to the entire line and Furthermore, if we have this option active it allows us to access a new "Convert curve" function that helps us give other shapes to the line already drawn.

-Simplify has five levels, the first one removes virtually no control points, while the highest removes a huge amount.
+Simplify has five levels, the first removes practically no control points, while the highest removes a huge amount.

-② Delete the shortest line: With it we can delete lines that have a length less than a specific one.
-For example, setting the tool to 50px will erase lines that are no more than 50px long.
+Delete the shortest line: With it we can delete lines that have a length less than a specific length.
+For example, if we set the tool to 50 px it will delete lines that have a maximum length of 50 px.

-Note: The higher the “Simplify” value is, the more control points will be removed, which can lead us to lose the original shape as we see at the end of the GIF above.
+NOTE: The higher the “Simplify” value is, the more control points will be eliminated, which can lead us to lose the original shape as we see at the end of the GIF above.

 ► Connect line